-TerminologySummary of progression and award regulationsPreamble . vii Preamble Principles governing the University examination and assessment regulations COURSES AND MODULES Variation of study .2 .4 PERMANENT AND TEMPORARY WITHDRAWAL .5 Permanent withdrawal requested by a student Temporary withdrawal requested by a student ASSESSMENT REGULATIONS Engagement with assessment .7 Marking criteriaAssessment information and schedule .7 Module gradesSubmission of assessmentsLate submission - up to 24 hours late .8 Late submission - after 24 hours and up to 7 days late .8 Late submission beyond the 7 day deadline Exceptions to the late submission scheme Protocols in the case of an e-submission error An initial assessment cycle and a repeat assessment cycle of a stage .9 Resit opportunities Modules exceptionally exempted from providing a resit opportunity .11 Compensation for module failure Automatic compensated credit .11 Additional limits on compensated credit Discretionary condoned credit .12 Additional limits on condoned credit Limits on the use of compensated and condoned credit Optional resit following compensated or condoned credit Circumstances where a sit may be determined outside the PAB .13 Deferral of an assessment PROGRESSION AND AWARD BOARDS (PABS) Undergraduate PAB .14 Postgraduate PAB PROGRESSION REGULATIONS Additional requirements for courses including study abroad/placement Criteria to continue on or transfer to a course including an additional study abroad year (integrated and voluntary) Criteria to continue on or transfer to a course including an additional voluntary placemen t Additional conditions relating to continuation or transfer to a course including an addition study abroad/placement year al Variations of study to include study abroad/placement Study requirement during a study abroad/placement period voluntary) and for a variation study abroad/placement semester .17 Conversion of study abroad marksFailure to achieve the assessment requirement during the study abroad/placement year (integrated and voluntary) .17
+Terminology Summary of progression and award regulations Preamble . vii .
+1 Principles governing the University examination and assessment regulations COURSES AND MODULES .4 PERMANENT AND TEMPORARY WITHDRAWAL .5 Permanent withdrawal requested by a student Temporary withdrawal requested by a student ASSESSMENT REGULATIONS Engagement with assessment Modes of assessment Marking criteria Assessment information and schedule Module grades Submission of assessments Late submission - up to 24 hours late Late submission - after 24 hours and up to 7 days late Late submission beyond the 7 day deadline Exceptions to the late submission scheme Protocols in the case of an e-submission error Penalty for non-submission An initial assessment cycle and a repeat assessment cycle of a stage .9 Resit opportunities Modules exceptionally exempted from providing a resit opportunity Compensation for module failure Marginal failure Automatic compensated credit Additional limits on compensated credit .12 Discretionary condoned credit .12 Additional limits on condoned credit Limits on the use of compensated and condoned credit Optional resit following compensated or condoned credit Circumstances where a sit may be determined outside the PAB Deferral of an assessment PROGRESSION AND AWARD BOARDS (PABS) Undergraduate PAB Postgraduate PAB 5 PROGRESSION REGULATIONS Criteria to continue on or transfer to a course including an additional study abroad year .
+13 (integrated and voluntary) .15 Criteria to continue on or transfer to a course including an additional voluntary placemen t year Additional conditions relating to continuation or transfer to a course including an addition study abroad/placement year Variations of study to include study abroad/placement Study requirement during a study abroad/placement period Assessment requirement during a study abroad/placement year (integrated and voluntary) and for a variation study abroad/placement semester .17 Conversion of study abroad marks .17 Failure to achieve the assessment requirement during the study abroad/placement year م - (integrated and voluntary) .17

-Failure to achieve the assessment requirement during the study abroad/placement 47
+Failure to achieve the assessment requirement during the study abroad/placement semester 17

-semester Transfer criteria to a 4 stage Integrated Masters degree

-Progression criteria - from the foundation year into stage 1
+Transfer criteria to a 4 stage Integrated Masters degree Progression criteria - from the foundation year into stage 1

 AWARD REGULATIONS 19

-Assessment for an Award

-AWARD REGULATIONS - UNDERGRADUATE 19
+AWARD REGULATIONS - UNDERGRADUATE

 Three Year Bachelors Degree

-Calculation of the classification 19
+Calculation of the classification

-Four year bachelors degree including an integrated/voluntary study abroad/placement year 19
+Four year bachelors degree including an integrated/voluntary study abroad/placement

-Calculation of the classification - integrated study abroad or placement year
+year Calculation of the classification - integrated study abroad or placement year

 Calculation of the classification - voluntary study abroad or placement year

 Four year Integrated Masters degrees

-Calculation of the classification Five year Integrated Masters degrees with a study abroad/placement year

 Calculation of the classification

+Five year Integrated Masters degrees with a study abroad/placement year 20

+Calculation of the classification

 Graduate diploma

-Overall framework for classification 20
+Overall framework for classification

-Borderline zone for undergraduate awards
+Borderline zone for undergraduate awards 21

 Alternative award titles for courses including study abroad, placement or a pathway

 Inclusion of study abroad/placement year in the course title

-Pathway titles (including language pathways)
+Pathway titles (including language pathways) Undergraduate exit awards

 Integrated Masters and Bachelors degrees as an exit award

 Ordinary Bachelors degree as an exit award

-Diploma of Higher Education as an exit award 22
+Diploma of Higher Education as an exit award

 Certificate of Higher Education as an exit award

 Non-accredited exit awards

-AWARD REGULATIONS - POSTGRADUATE
+AWARD REGULATIONS - POSTGRADUATE 23

 Masters Award

+Postgraduate Diploma 23

-Postgraduate Diploma Postgraduate Certificate
+Postgraduate Certificate 23

 Overall framework for classification

 Borderline zone for postgraduate awards

 Postgraduate exit awards

 Non-accredited exit awards 24

-NEW DECLARATION OF A DISABILITY - UNDERGRADUATE AND 0.4
+NEW DECLARATION OF A DISABILITY - UNDERGRADUATE AND POSTGRADUATE 24

-POSTGRADUATE

 AEGROTAT AWARDS

 AN ABSURD OUTCOME FOR AN INDIVIDUAL STUDENT

 APPEAL AGAINST THE DECISION OF A PROGRESSION AND AWARD BOARD

 EXCEPTIONAL CIRCUMSTANCES

-Waiving of late submission penalties 25

-Progression and Award Board (PAB) consideration of an exceptional circumstances claim 26
+Waiving of late submission penalties Progression and Award Board (PAB) consideration of an exceptional circumstances 20

+claim 26

 RETRIEVING CREDIT IN THE FOLLOWING ACADEMIC YEAR 26

-Criteria for retrieving credit 26
+Criteria for retrieving credit

 Repeat stages of study

-Discretionary trailed resit - undergraduate
+Discretionary trailed resit - undergraduate 27

-·
+Discretionary second resit without attendance in the next academic year 28

 PROGRESSION OF PART-TIME STUDENTS 29